 There are some commonalities throughout humanity that create the basis for how we perceive, sense, and experience our world.
 One of them is our bias to negative emotions.

 Psychologist Paul Ekman studied human emotions for over forty years and developed a list of certain emotions that he claimed to be universally ingrained in everyone regardless of culture.
 Of course, each of us has a long list of emotions but he found that we all shared the emotions of anger, happiness, surprise, disgust, sadness, and fear.

 I find it revealing that only one of these universally shared emotions is positive by nature.
 Could this be a clue to understanding human nature and why we do what we do?
 Do we have a choice in our genetically influenced negativity?

 Much research has been done proving that humans have a bias toward the negative.
 Newspapers and TV have capitalised on this by dwelling on news that is negative.
-Good news just doesn’t sell.
-Research also has shown that our language reflects our negativity by the fact that there are more negative words (62 per cent) than positive (32 per cent) in the English dictionary.
+The good news just doesn’t sell.
+Research also has shown that our language reflects our negativity by the fact that there are more negative words (62%) than positive (32%) in the English dictionary.

 Are we doomed to be negative or can we overcome this apparent plight and choose positive, happy emotions to guide us through life?
 World-famous psychiatrist Dr William Glasser helps us with this.
 He states that there are four components to human behaviour: doing, thinking, feeling and body sensations.
 Body sensations are intimately a large part of our emotions.
 Different organs of the body produce hormones that elicit emotions along with their moods and feelings.

 Dr Glasser believed that when one allows outside events to control us, then we are actually slaves to what happens to us.
 When one is run by their negative instinctual emotions and their associated feelings, it dictates their behaviours.
 This is where there is no choice, and these instinctual reactions can be very destructive to one’s life and relationships, especially when we are controlled by our negative emotions.